UrbanInstitute/does-snap-cover-cost-meal-your-county/README.md

 This project runs on Vite, Svelte, and D3.

 ### Svelte module descriptions
-App.svelte: the entry point to the project.
+`App.svelte`: the entry point to the project.
 Holds constant data in one place, including explainer text for time frames and dropdown labels, as well as outline colors.

 `SnapUrbanMap.svelte`: the true beginning of top-level module organization.
 Holds default values for internal variables.